Search in MDM

 Further

-Everything that has been explained to you is fine, but I prefer to go from the simplest to the complex, you would first have to measure the fuel pressure, in some systems you can easily regulate, with a screwdriver.
+Everything they've explained is fine, but I prefer to go from the simplest to the most complex.
+First, you'd have to measure the fuel pressure.
+In some systems, it can be easily adjusted with a screwdriver.

-But you can measure the pressure with any pressure gauge if you get an idea interspersed a "tee" in the naphtha circuit, (make sure it is the entrance and not the return.)
-I do not remember the exact pressure but it is about 1.5 kg/cm2, in any case if the pressure exceeds this limit can happen that the gasoline engine is flooded.
+But you can measure the pressure with any pressure gauge.
+If you get the hang of it, you can insert a T-fitting into the fuel line (make sure it's the inlet and not the return).
+I don't remember the exact pressure, but it's around 1.5 kg/cm².
+In any case, if the pressure exceeds this limit, your engine could flood with gasoline.

-The regulator is next to the injector is generally a lid with 4 screws in which they are adjustable have a screw with a scoop for screwdriver and unscrewing down the pressure.
+The regulator is usually next to the injector; it's a cover with four screws.
+The adjustable ones have a screw in the center with a notch for a screwdriver, and unscrewing it lowers the pressure.

-If the pressure is within normal values you will have to control the Lambda probe, but for that you will have to get a qualified technician.
+If the pressure is within normal values, you'll have to check the lambda sensor, but for that, you'll need to find a qualified technician.

 Please connect or create account to join the conversation.